Crisis (British comics): Legacy

 Pat Mills has frequently been scathing about Crisis and many of those involved in the title in subsequent interviews.
 He would later blame its failure on a lack of sincerity behind some of the writing, feeling it was diluted by "fashionable bandwagoning", the introduction of European reprints and what he perceived to be a change "into some sub-version of Deadline".
 He also felt the comic lacked a unifying theme beyond "let's be trendy" and took aim at MacManus by stating "There're only a few people who can actually create successful comics.
 The editor of Crisis was not amongst them."
 In 2021 he described Crisis as "putting style above substance, cool above inner beliefs.
 Maybe that works for some American comic readers, but I think Brits are rather more demanding.
 We need truth."

 Together with Wagner, Grant, Kevin O'Neill and Mike McMahon, Mills devised the similarly themed Toxic! in 1991, largely designed in response to the likes of Crisis with an emphasis on bad taste.
-Ironically its life was much the same as that of Crisis, with a promising start derailed by an inconsistent line-up, inexperienced creators, the impact of declining sales on providing consistent quality and behind-the-scenes infighting.
+Toxic!s life was much the same as that of Crisis; a promising start derailed by an inconsistent line-up, inexperienced creators, the impact of declining sales on providing consistent quality and behind-the-scenes infighting.